jhellingman/tei2html/Wiki/Introduction.md

   * Tags are semantic: they reflect as much as possible the function of a certain part of the text, not its appearance.
 This also means that `tei2html` needs to rely on a number of defaults and formatting hints to decide what things should ultimately look like in the output.
   * The `@rend`, `@style` and `@rendition` attributes in tags are intended as formatting indications only.
 Ignoring them fully or partially should not render a text incomprehensible.

-The design decisions is:
+The design decisions are:

   * The `@rend` attribute values are designed to map relatively directly to CSS format statements in the HTML version, however, they use a different syntax, and are also used for effects that are not supported by CSS, and are thus not copied verbatim.
   * CSS can be imported from an external source, and attached to IDs or classes in the generated output.
 To make this workable, IDs in the source are passed to the output unchanged (when reasonable), and the generated classes are documented.
 In addition, a class to be output can be specified in the `@rend` attribute.
+  * Similarly, the value of `@style` attributes is copied verbatim to the CSS output; as are the content of `<rendition>` elements.
+Note that currently no translation of the `@selector` attribute of the `<rendition>` element takes place.

-As a result of these design decisions, a document can be neatly formatted in CSS with minimal rendering information 'poluting' the TEI master file.
+As a result of these design decisions, a document can be neatly formatted with CSS with minimal rendering information 'poluting' the TEI master file.
+Note that to meet ePub restrictions on CSS, no inline CSS is generated.

 ## SGML versus XML ##